Yemeni militiamen say captured two Iranian officers in Aden

 The United Nations says the conflict, in which the Houthis seized the capital Sanaa in northern Yemen in September, has killed 600 people, wounded 2,200 and displaced 100,000 others.

-Saudi Arabia's Defence Ministry statement said more than 500 Houthis had also been killed in fighting on Yemen's border with the kingdom since the conflict began, but it did not say how it arrived at that figure.

-(Additional reporting by Ali Abdellati and Angus McDowall; Writing by Noah Browning; Editing by Michael Georgy and Alison Williams)
+(Reporting by Mohammed Mukhashaf; Writing by Noah Browning; Editing by Michael Georgy and Robin Pomeroy)